 Photography was literally in my upbringing, both my grandparents and parents love video and photography and also did their own developing.
 Although I still shoot assignments, I’m mainly focused on education and running our social media including a very active YouTube channel.

-I’m heavily inspired by the old masters like Rembrandt and Caravaggio and photographers like David Lachapelle.
+I’m heavily inspired by the old masters like Rembrandt (see guide) and Caravaggio and photographers like David Lachapelle.

 Over the years we’ve released over 15 full length instructional videos and I’m a member of the KelbyOne team where you can also find unique tutorials.

 Besides photography I’m a trained ISF tech/calibrator which explains my passion for movies and colors I hope.

 At the moment I teach twice a week in our studio and several workshops worldwide during the year, plus a lot of demos for companies on trade shows.